CodeYourFuture/syllabus/docs/fundamentals/graduation/criteria.md

 6. You have completed all coursework assignments.
 7. You want a good job in tech.
 8. You are actively working to improve your technical English reading, writing, speaking and listening skills, and you have shown this by completing the coursework.
-9. You have completed the Fundamentals Applied Digital Skills course.
+9. You have completed the English skills audit.
 10. You have met all your commitments including the [Trainee Agreement](../preparation/agreements.md).